The Curriculum at St Mary's

 St. Mary’s is a Catholic school with the Spirit of God at the heart of all we do.
 Religious Education is central to our learning and we value faith, community and kindness.
 RE is taught discretely following the Come and See Re program but, through key concepts and themes, also provides the basis upon which the termly topics are built.

-The curriculum is implemented through themes mainly in a cross curricular approach, however, maths, English, RE and other subject specific skills for science, computing, MFL and music are taught discretely to ensure a mastery of skills and depth of teaching to make links to topics.
+The curriculum is implemented through themes mainly in a cross curricular approach and Art and Design and Technology are closely linked to the Ark Curricum Plus units.
+However, maths, English, RE and other subject specific skills for science, computing, MFL and music are taught discretely to ensure a mastery of skills and depth of teaching to make links to topics.

 We strive to ensure that our children’s attainment in core and foundation subjects is in line with or exceeding their age related expectations when we consider the varied starting points of children.
 The children will be academically, emotionally and physically prepared for the next phase of their education, in Britain and the world.